-During the year the school incurred costs in respect of core services of £2,453 (2019 - £4,031) and income in respect of capital claims of £1,217 (2019 - £Nil) from The Diocese of London Board For Schools.
-There transactions solely relate to cross charges with no element of profit arising on these transactions.
+During the year the school incurred costs in respect of core services of £2,364 (2020 - £2,453) and income in respect of capital claims of £Nil (2020 - £1,217) from The Diocese of London Board For Schools, a member of the trust.
+The transactions solely relate to cross charges with no element of profit arising on these transactions.

-During the year the school incurred costs in respect of core services of £24,640 (2019 - £20,231) from Grow Education Partners, a company that is a subsidiary of the LDBS.
-As at 31 August 2020, there was no balance outstanding (2019 - £3,411).
+During the year the school incurred costs in respect of core services of £18,506 (2020 - £24,640) from Grow Education Partners, a company that is a subsidiary of the LDBS, a member of the trust.
+As at 31 August 2021, there were no amounts outstanding (2020 - £Nil).
+The element above £2,500 has been provided 'at no more than cost' and Grow Education Partners have provided a statement of assurance confirming this.

-In entering into the transactions the trust has complied with the requirements of the Academies Financial Handbook 2020.
+In entering into the above transactions, the academy trust has complied with the requirements of the Academies Financial Handbook.